dimtass/meta-nanopi-neo4/README.md

 RK_SWAP_SIZE = "0"
 ```

+## Baudrate
+The default uart baudrate for this image is `1500000`, so don't get confused and try with `115200`.
+I'm using putty on Ubuntu.

 ## Default `local.conf` and `bblayers.conf`
 There's a script that prepares the build environment that uses a default `local.conf.sample`
 and `bblayers.conf.sample` file that are located in `meta-nanopi-neo4/conf/`.